MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/enable-mailbox-auditing.md

     - [New-MailboxAuditLogSearch](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-audit/new-mailboxauditlogsearch) to search the mailbox audit log for specific users and to have the results sent via email to specified recipients.

-  - Use the Exchange admin center (EAC) in Exchange Online to do the following:
+  - Use the Exchange admin center (EAC) in Exchange Online to do the following actions:

     - [Export mailbox audit logs](https://docs.microsoft.com/Exchange/security-and-compliance/exchange-auditing-reports/export-mailbox-audit-logs)